sage-code/maj/basic.md

 **Notes:**

 * pronouns are always using lowercase characters,
-* pronoun can replacing the article role,
+* pronoun can replacing the article role therefore is terminated with ,
 * pronoun will indicate plural if used with "s"
+* nue, vue, zue is pronounced "nwe, vwem zwe" but in Maj there is no "w"

 **Time:**

 Information for time is ending with "u".

-tepa = time
+tempa = time

 * Verbs can be followed by time but the verb remain unchanged,
 * Composite words are using "-" to link two words close together,
 * Linked words are pronounced almost as a single word

-rasa  = present
+rasea  = present
-fasa  = feature
+fasea  = feature
-pasa  = past
+pasea  = past

 Maj     | English
 --------|--------------------------------